jakeknowles/PaidAid/app/src/main/java/uw/tacoma/edu/paidaid/controller/readme.txt

     · As a user, I want to be able to select a request, so that I can get see the details of the request.
     · As a user, I want to be able to message another user, so that I can confirm the request with them.
     · As a user, I want to be able to see the rating of other users, so that I can see their reputation.
-   NOT DONE YET· As a user, I want to submit a rating, so that I submit my experience with the user.
+    · As a user, I want to submit a rating, so that I can submit my experience with the user.

 3. We implemented SharedPreferences for storing Users usernames, passwords, and emails.